KhrystynaMysko/DataAnalystPortfolio/README.md

 •	Developed dashboards to communicate findings with visuals

 **Project 2.
 Google Advanced Data Analytics Certification program** Project goal: to build a machine learning model to predict user churn.
-The model is based on data collected from users of the Waze app.
+The model is based on data collected from users of the Waze app (fictional data)
 Stage 1.
 Prepare a project plan
 Stage 2.
 Compile summary information about the data Stage 3.
 Data exploration and cleaning (EDA) - in progress